zangman/de10-nano/README.md

 ## Isn't there documentation already?
 Why this guide?

-- **Not beginner friendly** - There is a lot of documentation online, but they don't show always explain everything.
+- **Not beginner friendly** - There is a lot of documentation online, but they don't always explain everything.
 - **Comprehensive** - The ultimate goal of this site is to be comprehensive so all the information needed is available and accessible easily.
 - **Focused** - There are several boards by Terasic and Altera which use Cyclone V and all of them vary slightly.
 This guide only focuses on the DE10-Nano.
 If you are using a DE1 or any other Cyclone V board, a lot of the content will still be applicable.
 But I haven't tested it, so I don't know if it will work or not.